gary-archer/oauth.websample2/README.md

 ## ![Red icon](https://via.placeholder.com/15/f03c15/f03c15.png) 2021 Security Update

-- In 2021 it is instead recommended to keep tokens out of the browser, using a Back End for Front End approach
+- In 2021 it is instead recommended to keep tokens out of the browser, using a Backend for Frontend
 - See the [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) for an API driven implementation

 ## Programming Languages

-* Typescript is used, to develop the SPA in the simplest way
+* * Plain Typescript is used, to build the SPA in the simplest way
 * Node.js and TypeScript are used to implement the API

 ## Infrastructure